tomp2/imgtobraille/README.md

 ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠑⠼⠤⠒⠈⠉
 ```

-Learning project that involced Numpy, cython and numba.
+Learning project that involved Numpy, cython and numba.

 Goal was to create braille unicode representation of an image, where each braille dot represents one pixel in the image.